 When cooking this thicker cut, it is recommended to cook it to an internal temperature of at least 145°F to ensure safety.
 There are 3 “donenesses” to choose from but really removed from heat at 145 is ideal as it will rise another 5 or so as it rests.

-1. 135-145°F (57-63°C) – Medium will have a pink center and is firmer than medium rare.
-It’s a good choice for those who prefer their lamb less rare.
+Anything less than this will be too medium rare.
+I mean that is a good choice for those who prefer their lamb less rare.
 Lamb Chops in Air Fryer, leg of lamb and shoulder cuts are often cooked to medium.

 Stuffed Lamb Breast